aaart/satel-over-dotnet/readme.md

 ## App to MQTT encrytption

 The App supports ca self-signed certificates.
-Just add **ca.crt** file to directory containing binaries (with Sod.Worker.dll).
+Read the documentation below to see how to use a custom certificate.

 # Configuration